MatkoGH/MatkoGH/README.md

 ## Hey there! :wave:
 > I'm Martin, a high school student who's interested in programming.
 > I have intermediate experience with JavaScript and TypeScript.
-> I also dabble with UI/UX and graphics/icon design.
+> I also work with UI/UX and icon design.

 ### Known Languages
 - HTML / CSS